-'All courses must be completed with a 70% or higher.

-INDT 112 Fundamentals of Materials and Design 3 INDT 200 Welding Basics and Fabrication 3 INDT 211 Mechanical Equipment 3 INDT 251 Practicum Experience 6 Total credits required for a Certificate of Achievement in 15 Plant OperationsCourse requires prerequisites.
-10
+7 in courses must be compreted with a 70% or might.
+INDT 112 Fundamentals of Materials and Design 3 INDT 200 Welding Basics and Fabrication 3 INDT 211 Mechanical Equipment 3 INDT 251 Practicum Experience 6 Total credits required for a Certificate of Achievement in Plant Operations .
+15 Plant OperationsCourse requires prerequisites.